ParthenosWP4/standardsLibrary/Lexicography/ENeL-WG2/Kabakchi, The Dictionary of Russia/README.md

 **Contributor:** Kseniya Egorova, K Dictionaries, Tel Aviv.

-For more information about this dictionary and the digitization process, see [link to article on blog]
+For more information about this dictionary and the digitization process, see the post [A New Life for an Old Dictionary: Notes on Digitizing the Dictionary of Russia](https://digilex.hypotheses.org/179) on the DigiLex blog.